Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects likely affecting this region.
-Notable initiatives are Modeina Estate, Masall Estate, WestWood Estate, and Lake Caroline Master Plan & Activation Strategy.
-The following details projects expected to have the most relevance.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 32 projects potentially impacting the area.
+Notable projects are Modeina Estate, Masall Estate, WestWood Estate, and Lake Caroline Master Plan & Activation Strategy.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.